 Vienna – Prague (Czech Republic) – Berlin (Germany)

-City NIght Line trains appear on the Eurail timetable as "CNL" all EuroNight trains are listed as "EN".
+ÖBB Nightjet trains appear on the Eurail timetable as "EN", same as EuroNight trains.
 For D-trains, only a trains number is listed.
 You're required to book sleeping accommodation in advance.

 Private railway companies in Austria

-Your Eurail pass is not only valid on all ÖBB trains.
-You can also travel on trains of the following private railway companies:
+Your Eurail pass is also travel on trains of the following private railway companies:

 Micotra trains operate on the route Villach – Tarvisio (Italy)